armytag/langs/qathebo/grammar/morphology.md

 ## Nouns

-The prototypical noun structure is a lexical root, a number affix based on animacy group, a case affix, and if appropriate a tense affix (usually on nominal-case nouns).
+The prototypical noun structure is a lexical root, a number affix based on animacy group, a case affix, a possession marker, and if appropriate a tense affix (usually on nominal-case nouns).
 This is represented by the following template, where <λ> represents the lexical root.

 <div class="comparison">
-<p>λ-<abbr>NUM-CASE(-TENSE)</abbr></p>
+<p>λ-<abbr>NUM-CASE(-POSS)(-TENSE)</abbr></p>
 </div>

 ### Animacy Groups (Class/Gender)